 - ⅓ cup toasted pine nuts (optional)

-- In a large pot like this one (affiliate) heat 1 tbsp olive oil over medium-high until shimmering but not smoking.
+- In a large pot like this one (affiliate) heat 1 tablespoon olive oil over medium-high until shimmering but not smoking.
 Add the mushrooms and cook for 3-5 minutes, stirring regularly.
 Remove from the pot and set aside from now.

 - Add more olive oil, if needed and heat.
 Add the chopped parsley stems (stems only at this point), onions, garlic, celery, carrots, zucchini and small diced potatoes.
 Stir in the spices, and season with salt and pepper.
 Cook for about 7 minutes, stirring regularly, until the vegetables have softened a bit.